 - Water: Water when the soil feels dry; allow to drain; mist frequently

 - Color varieties: Red, pink, yellow, or white

 08 of 08

-The Peace lily is a great houseplant for the houseplant challenged.
-I guess that's why it's so popular as a housewarming gift.
-The glossy, dark green leaves are offset by white spathes or bracts that enclosing the tiny flower clusters and look almost like variegated leaves.
-I've heard claims that the flowers are lightly scented, but I can't say I've noticed.
-Still, how many other plants flower in the shadiest of homes?
+The peace lily is so low-maintenance that it is a great houseplant for the houseplant challenged or as a housewarming gift.
+It does not require much direct light and can handle occasional over or under-watering.
+The glossy, dark green leaves are offset by white spathes or bracts that enclose the tiny flower clusters and look almost like variegated leaves.
+The flowers are lightly scented, but close proximity is required to notice it.
+It will flower in even the shadiest of homes.